 Black Lives Matter & Talking to the Screen

 Finally, we must consider the state of racial violence in America to fully grasp the impact of digital culture.
-The evidence is clear: Black people are 3x more likely to be killed by the police than white people.
-1.3x more likely to be unarmed than white people (mappingpoliceviolence.org).
+The evidence is clear: Black people are 3x more likely to be killed by the police than white people, and 1.3x more likely to be unarmed than white people (mappingpoliceviolence.org).
 State-sanctioned violence is not new and technology has only allowed us to improve the way we index and document Black death.
 Unfortunately, it has not necessarily impacted the rate of racial violence, merely its accessibility.

 The Black Lives Matter movement, generated from a hashtag and non-profit organization established by three Black queer activists, is the largest social movement in history.
 Internet organizing and virtual dialogue have played a central role in disseminating both the problem (police incident videos) and the proposition (critical online discourse).
 Or as David Lawrence posits, this genre of media portrays “an encounter between power and its subject.”
 Thus, what can we make of the delivery and consumption of police incident videos on social media?
 Famed cultural critic and sociologist Stuart Hall’s work poses an interesting inquiry for each party in this scenario: